Influence of agent's self-disclosure on human empathy: Results

 \section{Results}

-From the results of each questionnaire, a significant difference was found in the interaction between two factors, self-disclosure and before and after watching the video, other than for Q1-Q3, which were items related to personal distress.
-Therefore, we investigated the simple main effect except for personal distress.

-We focused on the areas marked in green in Table~\ref{table2} for analysis.
-Table~\ref{table2} shows the results of an ANOVA for the 12-item questionnaire .
+Table~\ref{table2} shows the results of an ANOVA for the 12-item questionnaire.
 It also shows the results of an ANOVA for affective empathy (Q1-Q6) and cognitive empathy (Q7-Q12), which are classifications of empathy.
-The results of the ANOVA were analyzed in more detail in terms of personal distress (Q1-Q3), empathic concern (Q4-Q6), perspective taking (Q7-Q9), and fantasy scale (Q10-Q12).
-Finally, we investigated the results of an analysis done to judge the empathic response, which was surveyed only after the video was watched.
-For multiple comparisons, we examined the existence of significant differences by using Holm's multiple comparison test.
-As a result, the self-disclosure after watching the video was found to be significant.
-Furthermore, as a result of analyzing behavior related to the empathic response after watching the video, no significant difference was found.
+The results are summarized in this paper, focusing on the areas with simple main effects where the interaction was significant.
+Also, we investigated the results of an analysis done to judge the empathic response, which was surveyed only after the video was watched.
+For multiple comparisons, we examined the existence of significant differences by using Holm's multiple comparison test. \\ From the results of each questionnaire, a significant difference was found in the interaction between two factors, self-disclosure and before/after video.
+The results of the interaction are shown in Figure~\ref{fig5}.
+This graph also shows the mean and S.D. for each condition.
+Also, there was no significant interaction between the appearance factor and the self-disclosure factor under all conditions.
+Below, items for which an interaction effect was found are not discussed even if a main effect was found.
+For items for which no interaction was found and a main effect was observed, the result of the main effect is shown.
+Therefore, we investigated the simple main effects for the factors of self-disclosure and before/after video watching.
+Table~\ref{table3} shows the results of multiple comparison for the 12-item questionnaire.